-Do not use Vfend 200 mg powder for solution for infusion after the expiry date which is stated on the carton after EXP: The expiry date refers to the last day of that month.
+Do not use Vfend IV after the expiry date which is stated on the carton after EXP:.
+The expiry date refers to the last day of that month.

 From a microbiological point of view, once reconstituted, the product must be used immediately.
 If not used immediately, in-use storage times and conditions prior to use are the responsibility of the user and would normally not be longer than 24 hours at 2°C to 8°C (in a refrigerator), unless reconstitution has taken place in controlled and validated aseptic conditions.